 You may feel like this now because the pain you are feeling has become unbearable.
 Just talking to someone else about how you are feeling can take some of that weight off your shoulders.
 There may be other things you can do to help yourself cope, to change things, to survive.
 It is incredibly sad that you feel so bad that you want to die.
 You may be telling yourself that other people would be better off without you but other people would not want you to take your life.

 You may feel that nobody cares about you anyway but there are people who will care if you allow them to care for you.
 I care deeply that you are thinking of ending your life, that you see no hope, no alternative, but something so final as death.

-You may be trying to convince yourself that your loved ones would be better off without you but if you were able to see the devastation that it causes families and friends of people who commit suicide you would not think that.
+You may be trying to convince yourself that your loved ones would be better off without you but if you were able to see the devastation that it causes families and friends of people who take their own lives you would not think that.